jamesklausmeyer/SOC-Home-Lab/docs/VLANs.md

 # Set up for VLANs including subnets and DHCP
 This document describes the initial configuration of VLANs and firewall rules for basic segmentation on my home network.

+## Architecture
+One router, one switch, one AP

 ## Subnets
 - Created sub interfaces and subnets for:
 - work stations